You’re Wildcat ready.

 We will notify you by email when your schedule has been completed and is ready for you to view on SIS.

-Connections, your new student orientation program, is designed to help you and your parents/guests prepare for the road ahead.
+New Student Orientation is designed to help you and your parents/guests prepare for the road ahead.

 - Learn more about academic expectations and involvement opportunities.